ananthakumaran/paisa/docs/src/tax-harvesting.md

 # Tax Harvesting

-Mutual Funds gains are subject to capital gains tax.
+Mutual Fund gains are subject to capital gains tax.
 The taxation rate itself differs based on how long you hold your investment, whether it's debt or equity, whether you have more than 1 Lakh gains in a year etc. To further complicate things, there might be exit load